pneff93/Kafka-R/README.md

 ![](overview.png)

 This small tutorial creates a data pipeline from Apache Kafka into R using the [rkafka](https://cran.rstudio.com/web/packages/rkafka/rkafka.pdf) package.
 It focuses on simplicity and can be seen as a baseline for similar projects.
-You can read more about in my blog article:
+You can read more about it in my blog article:
 [Create a Data Analysis Pipeline with Apache Kafka and RStudio](https://www.confluent.io/de-de/blog/data-analytics-pipeline-with-kafka-and-rstudio/).